-Dark wash jeans and a grey tee.
+Dark wash jeans and a grey t-shirt.
 That’s what Mark Zuckerberg, the world’s most powerful CEO, wears to work every day.
 And that got us thinking…

 Is formal workplace wear a thing of the past?
 Or does it still have a place in some businesses?
 We answer that question (and a few other common clothing conundrums) in our office wear guide.

 First off, do I need to have a workplace dress code?

 No, there’s no law that says you need a dress code for your workplace.

 For lots of reasons.
 Some employers need to follow health & safety regulations because of the industry they work in.

 While others want their people to dress smartly because they interact with customers as part of their job.

 So, you’re saying I have complete control over what my staff wear?

 Your dress code policy must not be in violation of the employment standards legislation in your province.
 It must not discriminate against any staff member on the grounds protected under the Canadian Human Rights Act.